cyevgeniy/evg.moe/content/ed/nvim-kickstart-volar/index.md

 You need to set the location of where the `@vue/typescript-plugin` is installed.
-To find out where is it, run this:
+To find out where is it, run this command:

 ```bash
 npm root -g